 Figure X.1 - Reference sender architecture for ITT4RT client in terminal

 [please update the figure and text in the document – hard to view for some people]

+[need to update to integrate fisheye video case]

 <Below content comes from PD:>

-Figure X.2 provides an overview of a possible receiver architecture that reconstructs the 360 video and immersive speech/audio in an ITT4RT client in terminal.
+Figure X.2 provides an overview of a possible receiver architecture that reconstructs the 360-degree video and immersive speech/audio in an ITT4RT client in the terminal.
 Note that this figure does not represent an actual implementation, but a logical set of receiver functions.
-Based on one or more received RTP media streams, the UE parses, possibly decrypts and feeds the elementary video stream to the HEVC/AVC decoder and speech/audio stream into the EVS decoder.
+Based on one or more received RTP media streams, the UE parses, possibly decrypts and feeds the elementary video stream into the HEVC/AVC decoder, and the speech/audio stream into the EVS decoder.
 The HEVC/AVC decoder obtains the decoder output signal, referred to as the "2D texture", as well as the decoder metadata.
 Likewise the EVS decoder output signal contains the immersive speech/audio.
 The decoder metadata for video contains the Supplemental Enhancement Information (SEI) messages, i.e., information carried in the omnidirectional video specific SEI messages, to be used in the rendering phase.
-In particular, the decoder metadata may be used by the Texture-to-Sphere Mapping function to generate a 360 video (or part thereof) based on the decoded output signal, i.e., the texture.
-The viewport is then generated from the 360 video signal (or part thereof) by taking into account the pose information from sensors, display characteristics as well as possibly other metadata.
+In particular, the decoder metadata may be used by the Texture-to-Sphere Mapping function to generate a 360-degree video (or part thereof) based on the decoded output signal, i.e., the texture.
+The viewport is then generated from the 360-degree video signal (or part thereof) by taking into account the pose information from sensors, display characteristics as well as possibly other metadata.

-For 360 degree video, the following components are applicable:
+For 360-degree video, the following components are applicable:

 - The RTP stream contains an HEVC or an AVC bitstream with omnidirectional video specific SEI messages.
 In particular, the omnidirectional video specific SEI messages as defined in ISO/IEC 23008-2 [R4] and ISO/IEC 14496-10 [R3] may be present.

-- The video elementary stream(s) may be encoded following the requirements in the Omnidirectional Media Format (OMAF) specification ISO/IEC 23090-2 [R1], as well as the general video codec requirements for AVC and HEVC in clause 5.2.2 of TS 26.114. <Needs to be checked if these apply for conversational setting>
+- The video elementary stream(s) may be encoded following the requirements in the Omnidirectional MediA Format (OMAF) specification ISO/IEC 23090-2 [R1], as well as the general video codec requirements for AVC and HEVC in clause 5.2.2 of TS 26.114. <Needs to be checked if these apply for conversational setting>